Your AI keys, used by the agent — never seen by it.

 Nowhere to send your data

-Your keychain
+Your OS keychain

 Keys stay on your disk